PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-08 07:19:56
+Last updated: 2024-04-08 07:21:04
-Random Quote: Space.
-Time.
-Reality.
-It's more than a linear path.
-It's a prism of endless possibility. - The Watcher
+Random Quote: Fellas, I was enjoying the Laurel and Hardy vibe, but I'm not such a fan of the Bickersons. - Saul Goodman